abhishek-kumar-code/Redfish_Public/Specification.md

 #### Extended Error Handling
   * Extended error messages shall NOT provide privileged info when authentication failures occur

-#### HTTP Header Authentication
+#### HTTP Authorization Header
 * HTTP Headers for authentication shall be processed before other headers that may affect the response, i.e.: etag, If-Modified, etc.
 * HTTP Cookies shall NOT be used to authenticate any activity i.e.: GET, POST, PUT/PATCH, and DELETE.

-##### BASIC authentication
+##### BASIC Authentication
 HTTP BASIC authentication as defined by [RFC2617](#RFC2617) shall be supported, and shall only use compliant TLS connections to transport the data between any third party authentication service and clients.

 ##### Request / Message Level Authentication
-Every request that establishes a secure channel shall be accompanied by an authentication header.
+Every request that establishes a secure channel shall be accompanied by an authorization header.

 #### Session Management